worldofmarcus/project-portfolio-3/README.md

 [Back to top](<#table-of-content>)

 ### Browser Compatibility
-'WOM Record Collection' was tested for functionality and appearance in the following browsers on desktop with no visible issues for the user.
+'WOM Record Collection' was tested for functionality and appearance in the following browsers on desktop.
+No visible or funcional issues on all browsers except Apple Safari where the user input did not work at all (bug documented [here](<#unfixed-bugs>).

 * Google Chrome Version (103.0.5060.114)
 * Mozilla Firefox (version 102.0.1)